The Treasure of the Sierra Madre (film): Filming

-The Treasure of the Sierra Madre was one of the first Hollywood films to be filmed on location outside the U.S. (in the state of Durango and street scenes in Tampico, Mexico), although many scenes were filmed back in the studio and elsewhere in the U.S. Filming took five and a half months.
+The Treasure of the Sierra Madre was one of the early Hollywood films to be filmed on location outside the U.S., but many scenes were filmed back in the studio and elsewhere in the U.S. Filming took five and a half months.
+Most of the location shooting in Mexico took place in Tampico, Tamaulipas and a Jungapeo - a remote mountainous area in Michoacán where many of the wilderness scenes were shot.
+Other scenes were shot in Durango and the actual mountains of the Sierra Madre Occidental in Sonora.

+Back in the United States, sets were constructed at the Warner Bros. studio backlot in Burbank (specifically Stages 1 and 6), including a detailed recreation of Tampico.

 The first scene in the film with Bogart and Holt was the first to be shot.
-The opening scenes, filmed in longshot on the Plaza de la Libertad in Tampico, show contemporary (1940s) cars and buses, even though the story opens in 1925, as evidenced by the lottery number's poster.
+The opening scenes, filmed in longshot on the Plaza de la Libertad in Tampico, show contemporary (1940s) cars and buses, even though the story opens in 1925, as shown by the lottery number's poster.

-Just as Huston was starting to shoot scenes in Tampico, the local government inexplicably shut the production down.
-The cast and crew were at a complete loss to understand, since Tampico's residents and government had so far been generous.
-It turned out that a local newspaper had printed a false story accusing the film of being unflattering to Mexico.
+Just as Huston was starting to shoot scenes in Tampico, the local government inexplicably closed the production.
+The cast and crew were at a complete loss to understand because Tampico's residents and government had so far been generous.
+One reason was that a local newspaper had printed a false story accusing the film of being unflattering to Mexico.

 Huston soon found out why the newspaper skewered his production.
 When you wanted to do anything in Tampico, it was customary to bribe the editor of the newspaper, which the crew had failed to do.
-Fortunately, two of Huston's associates, Diego Rivera and Miguel Covarrubias, went to bat for the director with the president of Mexico.
+Fortunately, two of Huston's associates, Diego Rivera and Miguel Covarrubias, went to the president of Mexico.
 The libelous accusations were dropped, and a few weeks later, the editor of the newspaper was caught in flagrante and shot dead by a jealous husband.

-Most of the Mexican extras were paid 10 pesos a day, the equivalent of $2, a considerable amount for an impoverished region at the time.
+Most of the Mexican extras were paid 10 pesos per day, the equivalent of $2, a considerable amount for an impoverished region at the time.

 There were scenes in which Walter Huston had to speak fluent Spanish, a language he did not know.
 John Huston hired a Mexican to record the lines and then the elder Huston memorized them so well that many thought he knew the language.
 As with most of the Mexican actors selected from the local population, Alfonso Bedoya's heavily accented pronunciation of English proved a bit of a problem ("horseback" sounded like "whore's back").
 Bogart knew only two Spanish words, "Dos Equis", a Mexican beer.